Today, the most prominent trend for nursing home design is to include nature-focused décor.

 Ideas for Bringing Nature into Nursing Homes

-You know that nature in nursing homes is important, but what type of décor is best?
-And what are some ways to implement them?
+You know that nature in nursing homes is important, but what type of nursing home décor is best?

-Below are 6 affordable ways to bring nature into your nursing home in 2023 and beyond.
+Below are 6 affordable ways to bring nature into your nursing home in 2023 and beyond!

 Natural Sunlight

 According to Healthline, exposure to sunlight increases the release of serotonin in our brains, which helps lift our moods.
-But in a long-term care facility, many residents don’t get enough sunlight.
-This can result in feelings of stress, sadness, and depression.

 Combat this by letting in more natural light during the day and increasing internal light in the evening.

-Renovating entire rooms and adding large windows is not cheap.
 Thankfully, there are many ways to amplify the amount of light in a room, without emptying your budget:

-- Decorative mirrors
+• Decorative mirrors

-- Shiny light fixtures
+• Shiny light fixtures

-- Thin window treatments
+• Thin window treatments

-- Frequently washing the windows
+• Frequently washing the windows

-- Furniture with chrome or other reflective accents
+• Furniture with chrome or other reflective accents

-- Furniture or walls with colors that bounce light
+• Adding colors that bounce light

-- Remove any clutter that’s blocking windows
+• Remove any clutter that’s blocking windows

-Take a look around your nursing home.
 Are there any areas that could benefit from reflective materials?
-Or, do some windows have objects blocking any light?

 Natural Color Palletes